morningred88/AWS/SAP-C01_SA_Professional/IAM/IAM_Notes.md

 #### With Cognito

 Not directly treat he third party identity token with temporary security credentials from STS, but treat with **Cognito token** instead.
 This way, Web Identity Federation can consume the advantage of Amazon Cognito, such as MFA.

+### AWS Directory Service

+#### AWS Managed Microsoft AD

+* Deploy Microsoft AD in your AWS VPC

+* Two places where user are defined - on premises and in the cloud, and there is trust between the two.